cravend/mason-acm-website/README.md

       - title: "Master Classes"
         description: "Every now and then, INTERalliance will host a PHP Master class.
 This is a great way to get your feet wet with web development.
 If you are interested in making websites or contributing to the Mason ACM website then it is highly recommended that you go.
 INTERalliance may also have other master classes in Django or Rails."
 ```

+### CSS

+Mason ACM is styled using [Sass](http://sass-lang.com/).
+Sass is similar to CSS, however, it has more customizable properties (e.g. variables, nested properties, etc.).
+The stylesheets are divided into multiple files in the `_sass` directory, and automatically compiled in the `css` directory.

+### HTML

+For content that you can't edit using the above methods (e.g. the download VB6 page), you can edit the page itself.
+Note that familiarity with HTML, Jekyll, and Liquid tags.
+First, Check the file itself.
+If that doesn't contain the code snippet you're looking to edit, check the `_layouts` directory, using the `type:` value from the top of the page to find the correct file.
+If the code isn't in `_layouts`, then check `_includes`.

+#### Examples

+- `index.html` is a `_layouts/default` layout, which pulls from `_includes/navigation.html`.
+- `vb6/index.html` is a `_layouts/default` layout, which pulls from `_includes/navigation.html`.
+- `blog/index.html` pulls from `_includes/list-posts.html` and is a `_layouts/page` layout, which pulls from the `_layouts/default` page, which pulls from `_includes/navigation.html`.
+- All special interest group pages are a `_layouts/group` layout, which pulls from the `_layouts/default` page, which pulls from `_includes/navigation.html`.
+- All posts are a `_layouts/post` layout, which pulls from the `_layouts/default` page, which pulls from `_includes/navigation.html`.